pszponder/react-todo/README.md

 # TODO:

-- Add ability to edit a task
 - Add ability to clear all todos
-- Add functionality to the navigation bar to sort the todos
 - Incorporate all functionality using a reducer function (look up Use Dispatch)

 # Getting Started with Create React App